michaelalfaro/alfaro-lab/_pages/research.md

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/cichlid.jpg){: style="width: 300px; float: left; border: 10px"}

 Our lab applies a range of approaches including sequence capture of DNA UltraConserved elements, megaphylogeny construction, crowd-sourced high-throughput phenoscaping, comparative phylogenetic analyses, and simlated evolution.
+We are especially interested in understanding factors that have shaped diversification in ray-finned fishes.